gilzamir18/AI4U/doc/events.md

 # Events

-An `ai4u.BasicAgent` object provides a set of events that allow you to intercept relevant events occurring during the agent's lifecycle.
+An `ai4u.RLAgent` object provides a set of events that allow you to intercept relevant events occurring during the agent's lifecycle.
 By intercepting an event, you can, for example, change a time indicator on the graphical user interface or even make convenient changes to the environment.

 If the *PhysicsMode* option of the *ControlRequestor* node is enabled, every event occurs in the agent's physics update loop (corresponding to executing code in the *_PhysicsProcess* method).
 Otherwise, the update occurs in the rendering loop (equivalent to executing code in the *_Process* method).
 Any code or behavior you want to insert into the agent or environment that interferes with the simulation of the agent and environment should be inserted through an event controller.
-For instance, suppose you want to check if a collision has occurred with the agent, and you have created the method *HandleCollision(BasicAgent)*.
+For instance, suppose you want to check if a collision has occurred with the agent, and you have created the method *HandleCollision(RLAgent)*.
 Then, you would execute the following code to indicate that this method should be executed at the end of a time step:

 ```CSharp
 agent.OnStepEnd += HandleCollision;
 ```

-where *agent* is the `BasicAgent` object.
+where *agent* is the `RLAgent` object.
 In this case, avoid performing the collision check directly in the *_PhysicsProcess* method.

-The events supported by a `BasicAgent` object are:
+The events supported by a `RLAgent` object are:

 * OnResetStart: executed at the beginning of an episode, before any OnReset method is executed.
 * OnEpisodeEnd: executed at the end of an episode.